AtulPatidar1709/visonspace/README.md

   - Integrated Clerk for user authentication, providing a secure and reliable login system.
   - Supports various authentication methods, including email/password and social logins.

-- **Custom Booking Management**:
-  - Implemented a custom library to manage bookings efficiently.
-  - Ensures that all booking-related operations are handled smoothly and securely.

 - **MongoDB for Data Storage**:
   - Utilized MongoDB to store and retrieve data efficiently.
   - Provides a flexible and scalable database solution.